maxGraph/maxGraph/README.md

 ## Examples
 <!-- copied into packages/website/docs/demo-and-examples.md -->

-For more complete examples than the “Getting started” example, please see :
+For more comprehensive examples than the “Getting started” example, here is a list of demos and examples to help you understand how to use `maxGraph` and integrate it into your projects.

+Note that they are based on `maxGraph` features, which require the use of [CSS and images](./usage/css-and-images.md) provided in the npm package.

 - the [storybook stories](packages/html/stories) which demonstrates various features of maxGraph.
   - The stories are currently written in `JavaScript` and will be progressively migrated to `TypeScript`.